Sharps container disposal

 - Carries the biohazard and AS/NZS symbols.

+Australian Safety Standard approved sharps containers labelled with the biohazard symbol should only be available at Administration or with the school nurse.
 Note: sharps container should only be ¾ full prior to disposal

 Disposal of Sharps Containers